STUDENT HEALTH CENTER ADHD Documentation Guidelines

 6. Medication prescribed – both current and past, as well as response – adverse reactions and side effects

-You can learn more about the Academic Support Center and its services for students with learning disabilities by calling them at 202.885.3360, stopping by MGC 243, or clicking here.
+You can learn more about the Academic Support and Access Center and how to request disability-related accommodations by stopping in at MGC 243, or reviewing the information at click here.